Courtesy of Freepik

 No, the new world of marketing – or content marketing rather – is about showing how its done.

-It’s about educating your customers and helping them to become better at what they do.
+It is about educating your customers and helping them to become better at what they do.
+(Maybe even being a badass user!)

-Heck, it’s also about providing immense value even without a single dollar being exchanged.
+Heck, it is also about providing immense value even without a single dollar being exchanged.

 The Value of FREE